ryancicak/databricks-ray-vllm/README.md

 ## Usage

 1.  **Import to Databricks:**
-    Import `databricks-ray-vllm.py` into your Databricks workspace as a Source file.
-Databricks will recognize it as a notebook.
+    Import `databricks-ray-vllm.ipynb` into your Databricks workspace.
+It is a standard Jupyter Notebook.

 2.  **Configuration:**
     -   **Model:** Qwen/Qwen3-4B-Instruct-2507 (Non-FP8 for A10 stability)